Drug and Alcohol

 There are a number of onsite systems currently available and an Australian Standard AS 4760 was released at the end of 2006.
 This standard requires an extensive level of quality control and expertise to perform these tests to an evidentiary level that can potentially be defended in court.

 THC is the most commonly used drug of abuse.
 Previously oral fluid devices had considerable difficulty in detecting this drug.
-A Pan European project Druid-Esther has looked at 13 different drug tests:
+A Pan European project Druid-Esther has looked at 13 different drug tests.
+Oratectxp detected THC correctly on 92% of all tests.

 No more problems with “dry mouth”